 4.2.
-Fe XVIII : Scaling and delineation of resonances
+Fe xviii : scaling and delineation of resonances

-Next, we employ plasma broadened cross sections for Fe XVIII to highlight the scale, shape, scope, width and magnitude of AI resonances.
+Next, we employ plasma broadened cross sections for Fe xVIII to highlight the scale, shape, scope, width and magnitude of AI resonances.

-The scale of unbroadened AI features is evident upon a comparison on log and linear scales as in Fig. 4 (black curves), considered for two excited Fe XVIII levels.
-The top and bottom panels on left and right exhibit $Log\sigma{PI}(MB)$ and $\sigma{PI}(MB)$ respectively.
-Whereas the log-scale in top panels appropriately displays the full extent of AI resonances, it appears with equal weight for both positive values that rise up to $10^6$ MB, and for negative values down to $10^{-6}$ MB that are not significant contributors, as shown in the bottom panels on a much smaller linear scale going from zero only up to 2.5 MB.
+The scale of unbroadened AI features is evident upon a comparison on log and linear scales as in figure 4 (black curves), considered for two excited Fe xVIII levels.
+The top and bottom panels on left and right exhibit $\text{Log}\sigma{\text{PI}}(\text{MB})$ and $\sigma{\text{PI}}(\text{MB})$, respectively.
+Whereas the log-scale of the top panels appropriately displays the full extent of AI resonances, it appears with equal weight for both positive values that rise up to 10^6 MB, and for negative values down to 10^{-6} MB that are not significant contributors, as shown in the bottom panels on a much smaller linear scale going from zero only up to 2.5 MB.

-Attenuation of AI features due to plasma effects are shown in red and blue curves at two different T-D pairs; cross sections on the left are at a lower temperature and more than three times lower electron density than the ones on the right.
-Consequently, the AI features on the right in Fig. 4 are much more broadened that the ones on the left.
-Two other noticeable features are the closing of "opacity windows" in the unbroadened cross sections, and shift of AI resonances leading to temperature-density dependent redistribution of differential oscillator strengths and opacity with energy.
+Attenuation of AI features due to plasma effects is shown in the red and blue curves at two different T - D pairs; cross sections on the left are at a lower temperature and more than three times lower electron density than the ones on the right.
+Consequently, the AI features on the right in figure 4 are much more broadened than the ones on the left.
+Two other noticeable features are the closing of 'opacity windows' in the unbroadened cross sections, and the shift of AI resonances leading to temperature-density dependent redistribution of differential oscillator strengths and opacity with energy.